evryfs/asyncapi-generator/docs/generator/generator_strategy.md

 The current Avro generator is an **Avro Projection** generator.
 It produces `.avsc` files from JSON-compatible AsyncAPI Schema Object definitions.

 It does not consume native Avro schemas declared through `schemaFormat`, and it does not generate Avro `SpecificRecord` classes.
-Native Avro support should be implemented as a separate generator capability so users can choose between:
+Native Avro support is implemented as a separate generator capability so users can choose between:

 *   AsyncAPI Schema Object -> Java/Kotlin payload models.
 *   AsyncAPI Schema Object -> projected `.avsc` files.